LacErnest/dj-assesment-api/README.md

 ## Tests

-The `tests.py` file contains unit tests for the MenuItem model and API endpoints.
+The `tests.py` file contains unit tests for the API.
 Run tests using:

 `python manage.py test`